-The average total phosphorus (TP) concentration for Lacombe Lake was 21 $\mu$ g/L (Table 2), falling into the mesotrophic, or moderately productive trophic classification.
-This value falls within the range of historical averages.
-TP was lowest on the September 13th sampling event at 18 $\mu$ g/L, and was highest on June 25th and August 19th at 23 $\mu$ g/L (Figure 1).
+The average total phosphorus (TP) concentration for Lacombe Lake was 23 μ g/L (Table 2), falling into the mesotrophic, or moderately productive trophic classification.
+This value is consistent with observed historical averages (Table 2).
+TP ranged from a minimum of 18 μ g/L on the July 14th sampling, to a maximum of 34 μ g/L on June 25th (Figure 1).

-Average chlorophyll-a concentration in 2021 was 17.3 $\mu$ g/L (Table 2), falling into the eutrophic, or highly productive trophic classification.
-Chlorophyll-a was lowest early in the season, at 11.9 $\mu$ g/L on June 25th and peaked at 24.3 $\mu$ g/L on July 20th (Figure 1).
+Average chlorophyll-a concentration in 2022 was 13.8 μ g/L (Table 2), falling into the eutrophic, or highly productive trophic classification.
+Chlorophyll-a was lowest at 9.4 μ g/L on July 14th and peaked at 15.7 μ g/L on August 11th.

-The average TKN concentration was 1.6 mg/L (Table 2) and varied very little through the season - from 1.5 mg/L to 1.7 mg/L from June to September (Figure 1).
+The average TKN concentration was 1.6 mg/L (Table 2).
+TKN displayed some variation through the season, (Figure 1).